 If the standing statement is separate from the main payslip, it's only valid for 12 months.
 It must be reissued every year, or earlier if the fixed deductions change.

 - tax code of the employee or worker

-If someone's hours are different from one pay period to the next, these are called 'variable hours', and might be if:
+If someone's hours often change from one pay period to the next, they might be employed on a 'variable hours' contract.
+This might be if: